-- 1. Encourage individuals, workplaces, community groups, and schools to become physically active by promoting programs such as the Governor's Wisconsin Challenge program. - 2.
-Develop a "Get Fit with Wisconsin" campaign for public lands and waters that touts the health benefits of recreation and reaches a wide audience of potential users. - 3.
-Educate the public about the health benefits of moderate and enjoyable physical activities such as walking, biking, nature study, etc. - 4.
-Integrate opportunities and incentives for exercise during the workday giving employees 30 minutes a day for exercise, providing exercise equipment and changing rooms, etc. - 5.
-State a dialogue between public outdoor recreation providers and health agencies to identify other (non-traditional) funding sources for recreational facilities and development.
+- 1. Develop a "Get Fit with Wisconsin Campaign" for public lands and waters that touts the health benefits of using recreational areas and reaches a wide audience of potential users. - 2.
+Educate the public about the health benefits of moderate and enjoyable physical activities such as walking, biking, nature study, etc. - 3.
+Integrate opportunities and incentives for exercise during the workday-give employees 30 minutes a day for exercise, provide exercise equipment, etc. - 4.
+Start a dialogue between public outdoor recreation providers and health agencies to identify other (non-traditional) funding sources for recreational facilities and development. - 5.
+Continue the "Walk with Walker Program" by encouraging citizens to use state parks, forests, and trails for health and wellness. - 6.
+Promote the mission of the "Governor's Council on Physical Fitness and Health" on informing, promoting and encouraging citizens of Wisconsin to incorporate healthy eating and physical behaviors for a lifetime.